 Goldener Hirsh Inn is in compliance with the current allowed 6 UE of permitted density, based on a review of the recorded Golden Deer Phase 1 condominium plat.
 There are 20 residential hotel rooms with a total of 11,104 square feet of residential area (5.55 UE).
-The plat also identifies a total of 3,221 sf of commercial space (restaurant, bar, kitchen area).
-The DV MPD allocates 2,062 square feet of commercial, per the MPD Exhibit 1, to Lot D for the existing restaurant, bar, and kitchen.
-Staff will do further research into this issue and provide analysis as to the history of this additional commercial space and return with this at the October meeting.
-There is allowed support commercial based on the DV MPD in effect at the time of approval of the Goldener Hirsch which allowed a maximum of 5% of the total floor area (not including the parking garage).
+The plat also identifies a total of 3,221 sf of commercial space (restaurant, kitchen area, lounge, lobby and front desk area).
+The DV MPD allocates 2,062 square feet of commercial, per the MPD Exhibit 1, to Lot D for the existing restaurant and kitchen.